Global Forum for Qualified Persons for Pharmacovigilance (QPPV)

 Aurel Ignat is an EU QPPV at ELC Group for selected MAH.
 He joined the company in 2019 after working as a Medical Advisor at Sun Pharma.
 As a background, Aurel is a Veterinary Physician and before starting his pharmacovigilance journey, he performed veterinary clinical, hematological, biochemical investigations in animals and worked for improving animals and humans welfare.

 Elena Popa, MPharm

-Elena is a Senior Manager, Scientific Programmes at DIA and engages annually with over 500 stakeholders and volunteers from public heath sector.
-She leads the strategy for the Global Pharmacovigilance Portfolio and in 2019 has established the first PV Workshop in the MENA region.
-Elena has also initiated a platform in DIA for pharmaceutical and life sciences young professionals, globally know as “Leader of Tomorrow”, which increased DIA’s visibility amongst 2000 students & young professionals across the regions.
+Previously in her role at DIA, Elena engaged annually with over 500 stakeholders and volunteers from public heath sector.
+She led the strategy for the Global Pharmacovigilance Portfolio and in 2019 has established the first PV Workshop in the MENA region.
+Elena had also initiated a platform in DIA for pharmaceutical and life sciences young professionals, globally know as “Leader of Tomorrow”, which increased DIA’s visibility amongst 2000 students & young professionals across the regions.
 Elena has a MSc in Pharmacy, degree she completed at the University of Medicine and Pharmacy “Iuliu Hatieganu”, Romania.
-In 2016, Elena specialized in Pharmacovigilance.
-She started her career as a qualified community pharmacist.
+In 2016, Elena specialized in Pharmacovigilance and started her career as a qualified community pharmacist.

 - Senior Director, Vault Safety Strategy, EU

 - Veeva Systems, United Kingdom